Survivors left ‘dangling about 100ft’ over high-voltage power lines after plane crash

 He said an “extraordinarily large crane” provided by a local company was on the scene.

-It is expected to take until 9.30pm or later to have all the resources in place to proceed with rescue efforts.
+It was expected to take until 9.30pm or later to have all the resources in place to proceed with rescue efforts, the officials said.

 No timetable, however, was given for how long it would take after that to bring the plane occupants down.